-October conjures crisp air, abundance of apples, hot cider, and colorful leaves somberly drifting to the ground.
+October conjures crisp air, an abundance of apples, hot cider, and colorful leaves somberly drifting to the ground.
 Take a moment and breathe before winter, the Holidays and, the coming new year ahead.
 The Old English name for October is Winterfylleth, which is said to refer to the Winter full moon.
-Some Native American tribes referred to October’s Moon as the Full Hunter’s Moon as it was the time to go hunting and laying in a storage of provisions in preparation for winter.
+Some Native American tribes referred to October’s Moon as the Full Hunter’s Moon as it was the time to go hunting and laying in the storage of provisions in preparation for winter.
 This full Moon is also called the “Travel Moon” and the “Dying Grass Moon.”
 This is the first Full Moon following September’s Harvest Moon.
 It rises just after sunset and sets around sunrise, so this is the only night in the month when the Moon is in the sky all night long.
 This year, it will rise at 12:24 a.m.
 EDT on October 16.

 “Pull up the shades so I can see New York.
 I don’t want to go home in the dark.”